Gurez Valley Kashmir: The Complete Travel Guide to Kashmir's Most Stunning Secret

 2Dard Village Architecture

-The traditional wooden homes of the Dard community are architectural masterpieces — multi-storied, elaborately carved, built without nails.
-Walk through Dawar village for the best examples.
+The traditional wooden homes of the Dard community are architectural masterpieces.
+They are multi-storied, elaborately carved, and built without nails -- a construction technique passed down through generations.
+Walk through Dawar village slowly and look at the details on the door frames and window panels.
+Each house tells a story in its woodwork.

 3Kishanganga River